-Common pollutants include ground level ozone $(O_3)$ and particulate matter 2.5 (PM2.5), among others, and the EPA standards, which determine tolerance violations are known as the National Ambient Air Quality Standards (NAAQS).
+Common pollutants include ground level ozone (O_3) and particulate matter 2.5 (PM{2.5}), among others.
+The EPA standards, which determine tolerance violations, are known as the National Ambient Air Quality Standards (NAAQS).
 Standards are typically established for ground-level ozone in terms of parts per billion (ppb) and for particulate matter, in tons per day.
 A violating pollutant is measured by a monitoring station in 1-hour and 8-hour increments for a given year to arrive at allowable averages.